This story was last updated at 12:03 p.m. on Friday, April 10. We will continue to update it periodically.

 “If you don’t file a weekly certification, the assumption on the system’s end is that you’ve gone back to work,” Parker says.

-Who is excluded: Independent contractors are not typically eligible for unemployment benefits in North Carolina because they’re not tied to an employer, Parker says.
+Who is now included: Independent contractors are not typically eligible for unemployment benefits in North Carolina because they’re not tied to an employer, Parker says.

 That would exclude a wide range of workers in our area, including Uber/Lyft drivers, freelance writers/photographers, and real estate agents, to name a few.
-Self-employed individuals also aren’t usually eligible, either.
+But last month, Cooper mandated several changes to the unemployment process, so self-employed individuals and contractors are now eligible.

 Zoom out: Cooper’s executive order on March 17 required that bars, restaurants, and breweries close for dine-in service.
 The order also expanded unemployment benefits to accommodate the surge in applicants because of the outbreak.
 Here are some details about changes to unemployment benefits: